Vansh1190/Pizeria/README.md

 This returns an jwt token.
 ```

-## for adding new Pizza item in Menu.
+## For adding new Pizza item in Menu.
 * post request -https://pizeriabackend.onrender.com/api/pizza/menu/add with
 ```json
  {